Identifying vital nodes through augmented random walks on higher-order networks: Preliminaries

-Here, $k_i$ denotes the degree of node $i$, and $M$ is the number of edges.
-An intuitive understanding of the above conclusion is that nodes with greater degrees own more paths to them and hence are more likely to be randomly accessed.
+In a connected network, the probability of a random walk to node $i$ is positively related to the degree of $i$ after enough steps, i.e., $\pi_i(t\rightarrow \infty)$ will reach convergence \cite{masuda2017random}, and it can be obtained that $ \pi_i = {k_i}/{2m}. $ \del{Here, $k_i$ denotes the degree of node $i$, and $M$ is the number of edges.} An intuitive understanding of the above conclusion is that nodes with greater degrees own more paths to them and hence are more likely to be randomly accessed.

-\textbf{PageRank.} The PageRank algorithm \cite{brin1998anatomy}, founded upon random walk dynamics within the web graph, is widely employed by Google and other search engines to rank web pages.
-It assigns a quantitative importance score to each page in a graph representing the web, based on the number and quality of incoming links to the page.
+\textbf{PageRank.} The PageRank algorithm \cite{brin1998anatomy}, founded upon random walk dynamics within the web graph, is a cornerstone of web search engines like Google. \del{is widely employed by Google and other search engines to rank web pages.} It assigns a quantitative importance score to each page in a graph representing the web, based on the number and quality of incoming links to the page.
 Specifically, a hypothetical surfer moves from one web page to another by following hyperlinks, simulating the browsing behavior of real users.
 To account for the possibility that a surfer might get bored and jump to a random page, rather than following a link, PageRank also incorporates a damping factor.
-The importance of a web page is proportional to the probability of a random surfer landing on that page after a series of random jumps.
+Essentially, the importance of a web page correlates with \del{is proportional to} the probability of a random surfer landing on that page after a series of random jumps.

 \textbf{Higher-order random walk.} Higher-order structures have been successful in providing novel insights into the random walk process \cite{battiston2020networks}.
 The random walk on SCs, a type of higher-order random walk, has been extensively investigated \cite{schaub2020random}.
-Mukherjee et al. \cite{Mukherjee2016RandomWO} introduce a class of random walks on SCs with absorbing states that relate to the spectrum of the $k$-dimensional Laplacian.
+Mukherjee et al. \cite{mukherjee2016random} propose\del{introduce} a class of random walks on SCs with absorbing states that relate to the spectrum of the $k$-dimensional Laplacian.
 Kaufman et al. \cite{kaufman2017high} introduce the concept of higher-order random walk on high dimensional SCs and develop a local-to-global criterion to ensure the rapid convergence of all higher-order random walks.
 These approaches rely on a novel concept of high-dimensional combinatorial expansion, known as colorful expansion.